Selective School Guide: Inner West Sydney — Ryde, Strathfield, Burwood & More

 Are there any girls-only or boys-only selective schools in the Inner West?

 No. All three selective schools in the Inner West (Fort Street, Ryde Secondary College, and Strathfield South) are co-educational.
-If you are seeking a single-sex selective school, the nearest options are outside the Inner West — such as Sydney Girls High School (Surry Hills) or Sydney Boys High School (Moore Park), both fully selective schools accessible by train from the Inner West.
+If you are seeking a single-sex selective school, the nearest options are outside the Inner West — such as Sydney Girls High School (Surry Hills) or Sydney Boys High School (Moore Park), both fully selective schools reachable by train from the Inner West.

 My child is in Year 4 — should we apply for OC or start preparing for the selective test?

 Both, if possible.
 The OC Test (for Year 5 entry) and the Selective High School Test (for Year 7 entry) are separate processes.
 If your child is currently in Year 4, they can sit the OC Test this year for placement into an OC class at an Inner West primary school, and then sit the Selective Test in Year 6.
 Two years in an OC class provides excellent preparation for the selective test, though it is not a requirement.
-Visit our OC Preparation programme for guidance.

 How does the preference list strategy work for Inner West families?